-Actions planned to enhance coordination between public and private housing and social service agencies.
+Actions planned to enhance coordination between public and private housing and social service agencies

-The City of Gainesville recognizes the importance of public services for people with mental health and substance abuse needs, and the related importance of coordination between public and assisted housing providers and health, mental health, and service agencies.
 With the goal of consolidating community-wide efforts to improve citizen quality of life, the HCD Division consults and coordinates with outside housing organizations and social services providers.
-The City of Gainesville partners with a diverse group of organizations that provide unique services which also complement each other.
-The services or benefits provided by one organization often benefit citizens best by working in tandem with one another.
+The City of Gainesville partners with a diverse group of organizations that provide unique services.

-Every year, the city publishes a Notice of Funding Availability (NOFA), seeking applications from non-profit organizations to fund CDBG and HOME program activities.
+Every year, the city publishes a Notice of Funding Availability (NOFA), seeking applications from nonprofit organizations to fund CDBG and HOME program activities.
 The Citizens Advisory Committee for Community Development (CACCD) reviews agency applications and recommends appropriate funding for each organization.
 Finally, the Gainesville City Commission approves all CDBG/HOME funding.
 HCD staff then works directly with approved agencies to enhance coordination and monitor program activities.

 The city will execute Consolidated Plan and Annual Action Plan strategies in coordination with public, private and non-profit agencies, which may include, but are not limited to, service providers and community housing development organizations.
-Private sector partners may include, but are not limited to, local financial institutions, developers, and local housing providers.
-The city's housing partners, and local service providers assist homeless individuals, chronically homeless individuals, families, veterans, and families with children.
 The key agencies involved in carrying out the Consolidated Plan are: